-The inspector is to take account of the declaration or information that the trained person involved in hunting the animal has provided in accordance with (EC) 853/2004.
+The inspector is to take account of the declaration or information that the trained person involved in hunting the animal has provided in accordance with (EC) 853/2004 (see section 8.2.2 for details).
 If the correct documentation is not received the carcase must be disposed of as an animal by product.